sean-clayton/scorn-fvtt/README.md

 ## License

-The original Cairn system is MIT licensed.overview of the MIT license You can find an overview of the MIT license here: https://choosealicense.com/licenses/mit/
+The original Cairn system is MIT licensed.
+You can find an overview of the MIT license here: https://choosealicense.com/licenses/mit/

 My _changes_ are AGPLv3 licensed.